samuelkyfung/samuelkyfung.github.io/_pages/about.md

 ---
 # About me

-I am a Ph.D. candidate studying urban feedbacks on extreme weather.
-I am researching on the effect of urban resilience enhancing strategies on modulating extreme rainfall in Houston, supported by the Future Investigator in NASA Earth and Space Science and Technology (FINESST) fellowship since 2020.
-The projects that I am working on includes:
-  1. The importance of detail urban characterization in simulating extreme rainfall.
-  2. The impact of urbanization on tornados.
-  3. The effect of urban resilience enhancing strategies on Houston extreme rainfall.
+I am a Postdoctoral Associate in the Department of RSMAS - CIMAS at the University of Miami working on planetary boundary layer dynamics and hurricane studies.
+I am also affiliated with Hurricane Research Division in AMOL/NOAA.

 # Education

 * **The University of Texas at Austin** \
 Ph.D.
-Candidate, Jackson School of Geosciences, 2023 (expected)
+Candidate, Jackson School of Geosciences, 2023

 * **The Chinese University of Hong Kong** \
 M.Phil., Earth and Atmospheric Sciences, 2018 \